Introduction to Affiliate Tracking: How It Works and Why It Matters

 - Tracking helps monitor customer actions, spot top affiliates, and improve your program’s performance.

-- The affiliate marketing industry is booming, with U.S. spending hitting $8.2 billion in 2022.
+- The affiliate marketing industry is booming, with U.S. spending expected to exceed ~$10 billion in 2024.

 - Challenges like dead links and privacy rules need flexible solutions for accurate data and compliance.